DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 </intent-filter>
 ```

-and you get a 'Translate' button on any text you highlight:
+and you get a 'Translate' button on any[^thunderbird] text you highlight:

+[^thunderbird]: Except on Thunderbird, [apparently](https://github.com/thunderbird/thunderbird-android/issues/8778).
+For that one you can "Share" the text to the app.

 <center>
 <picture>